-PLC is a newly formed Florida entity along with its affiliates (BHM), do not and have not operated in Florida, and therefore the applicant has no operating history in Florida.
+PLC is a newly formed Florida entity and has no operating history in Florida.

-4. The extent to which the conditions identified within subparagraph 3 were corrected within the time frames allowed by the appropriate state agency in each respective state and in a manner satisfactory to the Agency.
+4. The extent to which the conditions identified within subparagraph 3 were corrected within the time frames allowed by the appropriate state agency in each respective state and in a manner satisfactory to the agency.

-PLC is a newly formed Florida entity along with its affiliates (BHM), do not and have not operated in Florida, and therefore the applicant has no operating history in Florida.
+PLC is a newly formed Florida entity and has no operating history in Florida.